Frequently Asked Questions

-It will be for individual producers and retailers to meet their responsibilities under the scheme although it will be open to producers to appoint a scheme administrator to discharge their obligations on their behalf.
+It will be for individual producers and retailers to meet their responsibilities under the scheme although it will be open to producers to appoint the scheme administrator to discharge their obligations on their behalf.

 This is a similar approach to that taken by other deposit return schemes around the world.
 Deposit return is an example of extended producer responsibility, whereby producers are given a significant responsibility – financial and/or physical – for the treatment or disposal of post-consumer products.

 Deposit return is a type of extended producer responsibility.
 Producers will be partly responsible for the costs of the scheme, which will likely be delivered through a body comprising relevant industry representatives.

 Producers are companies who own any brand of drink, sold in Scotland, within containers included in the deposit return scheme.
 Financial contribution will be through a producer fee, charged on each container they place on the market.
 The level of the producer fee will be determined by the administrators of the scheme or the costs of delivering the service directly.

 A privately-owned and operated scheme will give drinks producers direct control and accountability for the running of the scheme.
 Producers have a range of transferable skills and experience from their businesses that can help ensure the deposit return scheme is as effective and efficient as possible.
 This model is tried and tested across much of Europe, including Scandinavia, Eastern Europe and Germany.

 It is anticipated that the scheme will be paid for through three sources of funding: unredeemed deposits, revenue from the sale of materials and any producer fees charged by the scheme administrator.